webdriverio/workshop/chapter_04.md

 In the last 2 chapters we had to have Chromedriver running in a parallel Terminal window.
 This is rather cumbersome as convinient as we need to make sure that it is running every time we want to run our tests.
 WebdriverIO has a set of driver services that allow to start the driver automatically by the testrunner.
 One of such services is the [`wdio-chromedriver-service`](https://www.npmjs.com/package/wdio-chromedriver-service).

 Another very popular plugin is the [`@wdio/allure-reporter`](https://www.npmjs.com/package/@wdio/allure-reporter) which is a reporter that generates `.xml` files that can be converted into an HTML page.
-In order to generate the html you need to use [Allure command line tool](https://www.npmjs.com/package/allure-commandline).
+The reporter itself just creates a bunch of `.json` files.
+In order to generate an html page you need to use [Allure command line tool](https://www.npmjs.com/package/allure-commandline).
+To integrate the CLI and auto-generate the html page, please checkout the [Allure Reporter docs](https://webdriver.io/docs/allure-reporter#autogenerate-report).

 If you setup all the things successfully you should see an `allure-report` directory with a bunch of static files in there which you can serve via: